 Welcome to the West Shore RCMP Detachment Website.

 West Shore RCMP Detachment is located on the southern tip of Vancouver Island, in the City of Langford, a western suburb of Victoria, British Columbia.
 The West Shore Detachment is responsible for policing five municipalities and two First Nation communities.
 The approximate population of the Western Shore area is 72,000 and growing.
 It is estimated that by 2026 the population of this area will double.
 The communities served by the West Shore Detachment are expanding faster than any other area in Greater Victoria, both residentially and commercially.

 The Communities of West Shore Detachment are:

-West Shore Detachment calls for service are not unique and are similar in type of all other policing jurisdictions.
+The West Shore Detachment calls for service are not unique and are similar in type of all other policing jurisdictions.
 The average file count in a year is approximately 19,000.
-West Shore Detachment provides key services and programs in general duty policing, community policing, street crime, forensic identification, general investigations, fraud unit, police dog service, traffic service and administrative support.
+West Shore Detachment provides key services and programs in general duty policing, community policing, street crime, forensic identification, general investigations, fraud unit, police dog service, traffic service, serious/major crime and administrative support.

 Officer in Charge

 West Shore RCMP